AM311/Cybersecurity_Report/home.md

 	Hopefully, the user will anywhen run the process as instructed.

-	> 	The technical details for sending a phishing message with a credible/lookalike/spoofed sending address are out of scope.
+	> 	The technical details for sending a phishing message with a credible/lookalike/spoofed sending address are out of scope, as they are strongly dependant on the environment (technical settings, people, ...).

  9. **Communication between devices and Privilege Escalation:**
 	 Once the user has followed the instructions and run the exploit, on the Kali machine we should see that a new session (with a given numeric ID) has been opened.
 Typing `sessions -i <ID>` we launch the `meterpreter` CLI and are able to communicate with that endpoint.